rydmike/squircle_study/README.md

 ### Conclusion

-There is no point in using the **FigmaSquircle** for a stadium shape, it is identical to **StadiumBorder** at any radius that equals the shapes' stadium radius.
-Already at a radius of about 0.6x of the stadium radius, we are beginning to look at negligible visual differences between **FigmaSquircle** and circular **RoundedRectangleBorder**.
+There is no point in using the **FigmaSquircle** for a **stadium** shape, it is identical to **StadiumBorder** at any radius that equals the shapes' stadium radius.
+Already at a radius about 0.6x of the stadium radius, we are beginning to look at negligible visual differences between **FigmaSquircle** and circular **RoundedRectangleBorder**.

 ## SquircleStadiumBorder PR